Real reductive Cayley groups of rank 1 and 2

 \section{Introduction}

 Let $G$ be a connected linear algebraic group defined over a field $K$, and let $\Lie(G)$ denote its Lie algebra.
-The following definition is due to Lemire, Popov and Reichstein \cite{LPR}:
+The following definitions are due to Lemire, Popov and Reichstein \cite{LPR}:

-\begin{definition}[\cite{LPR}] A {\em Cayley map for $G$} is a $K$-birational isomorphism $G\birat\Lie(G)$ which is $G$-equivariant with respect to the action of $G$ on itself by conjugation and the action of $G$ on $\Lie(G)$ via the adjoint representation.
+\begin{defs}[\cite{LPR}] A {\em Cayley map for $G$} is a $K$-birational isomorphism $G\birat\Lie(G)$ which is $G$-equivariant with respect to the action of $G$ on itself by conjugation and the action of $G$ on $\Lie(G)$ via the adjoint representation.
 A linear algebraic $K$-group is called a {\em Cayley group} if it admits a Cayley map.
-A linear algebraic $K$-group is called a {\em stably Cayley group} if $G\times_K (\mathbb{G}_{m,K})^r$ is Cayley for some $r\ge 0$, where $\mathbb{G}_{m,K}$ denotes the multiplicative group. \end{definition}
+A linear algebraic $K$-group is called a {\em stably Cayley group} if $G\times_K (\mathbb{G}_{m,K})^r$ is Cayley for some $r\ge 0$, where $\mathbb{G}_{m,K}$ denotes the multiplicative group. \end{defs}

-Lemire, Popov and Reichstein \cite{LPR} classified {\em Cayley and stably Cayley} simple groups over an algebraically closed field $k$ of characteristic 0.
-Borovoi, Kunyavski\u\i, Lemire and Reichstein \cite{BKLR} classified {\em stably Cayley} simple $K$-groups over an arbitrary field $K$ of characteristic 0.
+Lemire, Popov and Reichstein \cite{LPR} classified Cayley and stably Cayley simple groups over an algebraically closed field $k$ of characteristic 0.
+Borovoi, Kunyavski\u\i, Lemire and Reichstein \cite{BKLR} classified stably Cayley simple $K$-groups, and later Borovoi and Kunyavski\u\i\ \cite{BK} classified stably Cayley semisimple $K$-groups, over an arbitrary field $K$ of characteristic 0.
 Clearly any Cayley $K$-group is stably Cayley.
 In the opposite direction, some of the stably Cayley $K$-groups are known to be Cayley, see \cite[Examples 1.9, 1.11 and 1.16]{LPR}.
 For other stably Cayley $K$-groups, it is a difficult problem to determine whether they are Cayley or not.